poult-lab/daily-word/english_words_ learning.md

 09.adversarial  [ˌædvərˈseriəl]

-[adj] the adversarial nature of the two-party system.
+[adj] the adversarial nature of the two-party system./What Is Adversarial Machine Learning?
+Attack Methods in 2024.

 "involving people who are in opposition and who make attacks on each other"